neverWinters/simple-js-framework/readme.md

 # Simple Js Framework

-Simple Js is a framework designed to make web devlopment more simple and fast.
+Simple Js is a framework designed to make web development more simple and fast.

 # Installation